Hamuko/lovepon/README.md

     Options:
       -b, --bandwidth TEXT     Manually set the used bandwidth, e.g. 5M.
+      --crop / --no-crop       Crop the output video frame.
-      -e, --end TEXT           End time for the encode, e.g. 01:12:34.555.
+      --duration TEXT          Duration for the output video, e.g. 30.000 -e, --end TEXT           End time for the encode, e.g. 01:12:34.555.
       --resolution INTEGER...
 Output video width and height in pixels.
       --sound / --no-sound     Output video with sound.
       -s, --start TEXT         Start time for the encode, e.g. 01:09.100.
       --subs / --no-subs       Output video with subtitles.
       -t, --target-size TEXT   Target filesize for the encode.
+      --title TEXT             Add a title to file metadata.
       --verbose                Turn on ffmpeg output.
       --help                   Show this message and exit.